oscar-system/Oscar.jl/docs/src/DeveloperDocumentation/new_developers.md

 ### Pitfalls: Mutable objects in Oscar code

+Suppose you are having difficulties with your code: it is exhibiting inexplicable behaviour and values that should not be changing are changing in seemingly random locations.
+To get to the bottom of these kind of issues it is necessary to be familiar with mutable objects in Julia and some of the relevant conventions in place in Oscar.
+This section discusses these informal rules as well as some of the exceptions to these rules.

+In Julia, objects that can change after construction are declared with the `mutable struct` keywords and satisfy the `ismutable` predicate.
-The objects in Oscar that can be changed (mutable objects) can be linked together into an arbitrary dependency graph.
-Therefore, a change to one object may have unintended consequences on another object in the system.
+These objects can be linked together into an arbitrary dependency graph, and a change to one object may therefore have unintended consequences on another object in the system.
-The simplest way to avoid such unintended behaviour is to *never* modify an existing object.
-However, if you intended to use mutable objects the way they were intended to be used, namely, for mutation, then Oscar provides plenty of places to burn your fingers.

 The simplest example is the creation of a polynomial ring.
 If we mutate the array of symbols used for printing, we have effectively changed the ring.